 Corey Perrine (b.
 1979) is a documentary photographer.
 He is focused on capturing communities, cultures and subcultures through issue reporting, events, sports, and portraits.

 He is attracted to light, lines, colors, layers, moments, faces, hands, feet, sentiment, nostalgia, oddities, juxtaposition, pop culture, sports, yelling, explosions, speed, boldness, subtle and the unnoticed.

 He began his career at Robert E. Lee High School in Springfield, Va. as an entertainment reporter and cartoonist for The Lance in 1995.
-Swearing off newspapers, from a rigorous experience, he stumbled into it again after discovering his love affair for people's stories and documentary photography.
+Swearing off newspapers, he stumbled into it again after discovering his love affair for people's stories and understanding the importance of visual preservation.